 Fontana di Piazza della Rotonda – Fountain of the Pantheon

 Piazza della Rotonda is better known for being the square overlooked by the Pantheon but it also has a nice fountain, mostly used by avid photographers as a prop in Pantheon photos (I have done it too, it is irresistible!)

 The fountain dates back to the XVI century but the obelisk at its top was added in 1711.

 Come in the evening when the lights sparkle both in the fountain and at the Pantheon for the best photo opportunities.

 Address: Piazza della Rotonda (aka Piazza del Pantheon), Rome

 Fontana dell’Acqua Paola aka il Fontanone – The Big Fountain

-If you have seen the movie ‘La Grande Bellezza’ by Sorrentino you probably have in mind one specific, monumental fountain and wonder where that may be.
+If you have seen the movie ‘La Grande Bellezza’ by Sorrentino youmay wonder where to find the stunning Rome fountain of its opening scenes.